philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 This code defines how any class that extends from button would look.
 It then declares that the class selectors `.button` and `.button-primary` both inherit from `%button`.

+### Using Abstract Class Selectors

+Since an abstract class selector would be just another simple selector, it could be used in any way a simple selector can be used today.
+You could apply pseudo classes to it, have it nested inside other selectors, or put it in media queries.

+All of the following would be valid uses of the abstract class selector:

+{% highlightjs %}
+%foo { }
+%foo %bar { }
+%baz:first-of-type { }
+#sidebar %foo { }
+a:not(%button) { }
+@media (max-width: 30em) {
+  %foo { }
+}
+{% endhighlightjs %}

 ### The Inheritence Chain

-How you write the markup would be unchanged.
+How you write the markup would remain unchanged.
 You'd never put an abstract class on an HTML element (nor would it have to) because JavaScript APIs could leveredge the abstract class selector.
 Here's an example:

 {% highlightjs %}
 <button class="button">Click Me</button>